-- (22) In considering whether to make a Complaint and/or where it is unclear whether a potential breach of the Responsible Conduct of Research Policy has occurred, potential Complainants are encouraged to seek advice from a Research Integrity Advisor (RIA). - (23) Complaints relating to breaches of the Code or the Responsible Conduct of Research Policy can be raised by: - a. contacting a Research Integrity Advisor (RIA); or - b. sending an email to researchintegrity@newcastle.edu.au; - (24) Complainants should provide as much detail about the Complaint as they know at the time they raise the Complaint and provide copies of, or access to, any evidence they hold at that time.
-However, this does not mean the Complainant has to carry out their own investigation before making the Complaint. - (25) Subject to its legal and other obligations to notify external bodies (such as government agencies, funding bodies and other institutions involved in the research related to the Complaint), the University will treat and deal with Complaints as strictly confidential.
-All persons involved in the management, assessment, and investigation of Complaints (including Complainants, Respondents and witnesses) must treat Complaints as strictly confidential. - (26) When submitting a Complaint, the Complainant may request anonymity; however, this may limit the University's ability to properly assess or investigate the Complaint.
+(22) In considering whether to make a Complaint and/or where it is unclear whether a potential breach of the Code or the Responsible Conduct of Research Policy has occurred, potential Complainants are encouraged to seek advice from a Research Integrity Advisor (RIA).

+(23) Complaints relating to breaches of the Code or the Responsible Conduct of Research Policy can be raised by:

+- a. submitting a request through ServiceNow "Research Integrity Concern or Complaint" portal; - b. contacting a Research Integrity Advisor (RIA); or - c. sending an email to researchintegrity@newcastle.edu.au;

+(24) Complainants should provide as much detail about the Complaint as they know at the time they raise the Complaint and provide copies of, or access to, any evidence they hold at that time.
+However, this does not mean the Complainant has to carry out their own investigation before making the Complaint.

+(25) Subject to its legal and other obligations to notify external bodies (such as government agencies, funding bodies and other institutions involved in the research related to the Complaint), the University will treat and deal with Complaints as strictly confidential.
+All persons involved in the management, assessment, and investigation of Complaints (including Complainants, Respondents and witnesses) must treat Complaints as strictly confidential.

+(26) When submitting a Complaint, the Complainant may request anonymity; however, this may limit the University's ability to properly assess or investigate the Complaint.
 In some instances, anonymity of the Complainant cannot be assured.
-This may be due to reasons such as the specific nature of the Complaint, the University's legal obligations or potential involvement in criminal activities. - (27) Where a Complainant chooses not to proceed with a submitted Complaint, the Research Ethics and Integrity Unit will still conduct an initial review of the Complaint and refer it to the DO to decide whether it should proceed to a Preliminary Assessment. - (28) Where a Respondent ceases their employment or relationship with the University following a Complaint, the University must continue with any assessment or investigation under this Procedure to the extent possible.
-The
+This may be due to reasons such as the specific nature of the Complaint, the University's legal obligations or potential involvement in criminal activities.

+(27) Where a Complainant chooses not to proceed with a submitted Complaint, the Research Ethics and Integrity Unit will still conduct an initial review of the Complaint and refer it to the DO to decide whether it should proceed to a Preliminary Assessment.

+(28) Where a Respondent ceases their employment or relationship with the University following a Complaint, the

-University reserves the right to rectify or correct errors or distortions of the research record.
+University must continue with any assessment or investigation under this Procedure to the extent possible.
+The University reserves the right to rectify or correct errors or distortions of the research record.